wrightedu/TA-Handbook/Moss/Readme.md

 ```
 $userid=2######8;
 ```
-Save this number.
-You will probably need it.
+Save this number, you will need it.
 If you got this reply, you have successfully registered a MOSS account.

 ## Running MOSS With Discord